Request a Call

 Limitations on Contracts

 Some industry players limit integration to contracted restrictions, more accurately described as administrative barriers.
-According to HIPAA, interoperability laws do not create barriers to integration; on the contrary, these laws encourage interoperability.
-Generally, any restrictions on integration and data exchange come from a provider or a vendor.
+According to HIPAA, interoperability laws do not create barriers to integration.
+On the contrary—these laws encourage interoperability.
+Generally, any restrictions on integration and data exchange come from healthcare providers or vendors.

-With good interoperability, EHR software allows users to track the progress of patients across healthcare settings and specialists.
+With good interoperability, electronic health records software allows users to track the progress of patients across healthcare settings and specialists.
 This provides a holistic view of patient care and all stakeholders and a consistent view of a patient’s longitudinal health status.

-When conducting an electronic health record overview, and while evaluating your EHR system, work with your vendor to be sure that the system is incorporating all the leading standards, including FHIR (Fast Healthcare Interoperability Resources) APIs and SMART (Substitutable Medical Applications, Reusable Technologies).
+When conducting an electronic health record overview to receive an objective list of advantages and disadvantages of EHR, work with your vendor to be sure that the system is incorporating all the leading standards, including Fast Healthcare Interoperability Resources (FHIRs) APIs, and Substitutable Medical Applications, Reusable Technologies (SMART).

 These technologies allow developers to create standardized, easy-to-implement software that makes interacting with EHRs more appealing.